5cover/psdc/docs/Refused.md

 **Reason**: C defines would require explicit undef for scoping, this is kind of cumbersome.

 It's not explicitly disallowed, and it would make some things easier.

+## Make a negative integer literal

+**Reason**: redundant. causes a tokenization ambiguity with substraction.

+Currently, we parse it to an unary minus operation on an integer literal.
+This works, except when collapsing the value in alter.

+Add syntax for a negative integer literal.